MicroCT-Based Vascular Imaging in Bone and Peri-Implant Tissues

 Discussion

-Adequate vascularization is a prerequisite for successful bone formation and regeneration as well as osseointegration of biomaterials [6,32,48,49,52].
-Without high-resolution imaging, the interplay between vasculature and bone tissue cannot be adequately studied, making it impossible to control these processes.
+Adequate vascularization is essential for successful bone formation, regeneration, and osseointegration of biomaterials [7,34,50,51,54].
+Without high-resolution imaging, studying the interplay between vasculature and bone tissue is challenging, making it difficult to control these processes.

-Non-destructive microCT imaging is widely regarded as the only viable method for 3D imaging of an intact bone-implant interface [54].
-To accurately differentiate vasculature from other soft tissue structures, the use of a contrast agent or the creation of a vascular replica is essential.
+Non-destructive microCT imaging is widely considered the only viable method for 3D imaging of an intact bone-implant interface [57].
+To accurately differentiate vasculature from other soft tissue structures, using a contrast agent or creating a vascular replica is essential.

-The imaging method we present, which involves instillation with μAngiofil, addresses several limitations of previously described techniques (see Introduction).
-This approach enables the visualization of both bone tissue and the microvasculature within it, with or without prior decalcification (see Fig. 2).
+Our presented imaging method, involving instillation with μAngiofil, addresses several limitations of previously described techniques (see Introduction).
+This approach enables visualization of both bone tissue and its vasculature, with or without prior decalcification (see Fig. 2).

-The established decalcifying protocols enable correlative imaging of the same sample with preserved intravascular contrast agent with subsequent classical histological evaluation [46].
-This decalcification step enables tomographic imaging of the murine hind limb vasculature with fewer artifacts around the bone at lower X-ray source acceleration voltages due to the reduced radiopacity of the sample.
-Lower acceleration voltages often allow for shorter scanning times, leading to higher sample throughput.
-Furthermore, decalcifying the sample enables a threshold-based segmentation of the vasculature, and facilitates histological evaluation of the sample, as previously described [46].
-However, the decalcification step renders bone tissue transparent, preventing simultaneous 3D imaging of the bony and vascular structures.
+Established decalcifying protocols allow for correlative imaging of the same sample with preserved intravascular contrast agent, followed by classical histological evaluation [48].
+This decalcification step reduces artifacts around the bone at lower X-ray source acceleration voltages due to the sample’s reduced radiopacity, often allowing shorter scanning times and higher sample throughput.
+Furthermore, decalcification aids in threshold-based segmentation of the vasculature and facilitates histological evaluation [48].
+However, it renders bone tissue transparent, preventing simultaneous 3D imaging of bony and vascular structures.

-In many models, due to the distinct differences in the X-ray attenuation of μAngiofil and the bone tissue, we can forgo the time-consuming decalcification step.
-This permits us direct assessment of vascularization and bone growth in a single scan (Fig. 6).
-While effective, this approach does not always yield optimal results (e.g., Fig. 4).
-Although decalcification is a viable option for quite some studies, a dual-energy scanning technique offers a more efficient solution (see Fig. 7).
-By conducting two sequential scans without removing the sample, this method simplifies dataset registration, avoids the time-consuming decalcification step, and provides simultaneous imaging of bone and vasculature while keeping the sample intact.
-Therefore, the microangioCT approach we present here can be used for the simultaneous visualization of hard and soft tissues and their vascularization in small and large animal models.
+In many models, due to distinct differences in X-ray attenuation between μAngiofil and bone tissue, we can skip the time-consuming decalcification step.
+This allows direct assessment of vascularization and bone growth based on a single microCT scan (Fig. 6).
+Although finding optimal scanning parameters may require expertise and machine time, the single scan approach is generally efficient.
+However, it does not always yield optimal results (e.g., Fig. 4) and may lead to difficulties with segmentation and subsequent image analysis.
+Based on our experience, distinctive imaging of various sample components is crucial for further analysis.
+In such cases, a dual-energy scanning technique may offer a more efficient solution (see Fig. 7).
+Conducting two sequential scans at different energies without removing the sample simplifies dataset registration for the dual-energy approach.
+This avoids the time-consuming decalcification step and provides simultaneous imaging of bone and vasculature while keeping the sample intact.

-One of the noteworthy applications of this approach is the simultaneous visualization of the bone microarchitecture and microvasculature of bone metastases in a murine xenograft tumor model (Fig. 3).
-Especially for studying bone metastatic models, it is crucial to find a method that allows for the correct assessment of the microvasculature without decalcifying the sample.
-Decalcification would hinder the thorough assessment of pathological processes in bone tissue.
-These pathological processes can cause skeletal-related events, which are associated with shortened survival and deterioration of quality of life [7], and should therefore be avoided.
-Our method allows studying the response to specific treatments, including bone-targeted and antiangiogenic therapies.
-These can be assessed in 3D within the same sample and followed up with a histological examination if desired [53].
-The presented method could offer additional insights into the interplay between angiogenesis, bone growth, bone lysis, and bone turnover, which have not been fully elucidated yet.
-The potential findings can be crucial for selecting potential drug candidates, making proper treatment decisions, and efficacy prediction.
+One noteworthy application of the microangioCT approach is the simultaneous visualization of bone microarchitecture and microvasculature of bone metastases in a murine xenograft tumor model (Fig. 3).
+For studying bone metastatic models, it is crucial to find a method that allows correct assessment of the microvasculature without decalcifying the sample.
+Decalcification would hinder the thorough assessment of pathological processes in bone tissue, which can cause skeletal-related events associated with shortened survival and deteriorated quality of life [8].
+Our method enables assessment of blood vessel responses to treatments such as antiangiogenic therapy or bone regeneration strategies in 3D within the same sample, followed by histological examination if desired [55].
+This method could offer additional insights into the interplay between angiogenesis, bone growth, bone lysis, and bone turnover, which have not been fully elucidated.
+Potential findings are crucial for selecting drug candidates, making treatment decisions, and predicting efficacy.

 In dental research, preclinical models can be divided into small and large animals.
-Small animal models, particularly mice and rats, are highly popular, due to their practical size and cost-effectiveness.
-The microCT scan of correspondingly small samples, perfused with μAngiofil can be performed with a voxel size of around 1 μm, providing excellent detail resolution (see Fig. 4).
-Murine mandibles and teeth are challenging for assessing the vasculature.
-This is due to the location of most of the vessels within the bone canals or in the proximity of the hard tissue.
-This leads to a lack of larger bone-free volumes where the vasculature is easily distinguishable.
-Gray value-based segmentation of bone and contrast-agent-instilled vasculature is compounded by the fact that murine bone has a higher mineral bone density when compared to other species [9,25].
-Nonetheless, with the dual-energy approach described above, we achieved appropriate imaging of such samples and were able to visualize and distinguish vasculature within and from mineralized bone tissue.
+Small animal models, particularly mice and rats, are highly popular due to their practical size and cost-effectiveness.
+MicroCT scans of small samples perfused with μAngiofil can be performed with a voxel size of around 1 μm, providing excellent detail resolution (see Fig. 4).
+Murine mandibles and teeth present challenges for assessing vasculature due to most vessels being within bone canals or near hard tissue, leading to a lack of larger bone-free volumes where vasculature is easily distinguishable.
+Gray value-based segmentation of bone and contrast-agent-instilled vasculature is compounded by the higher mineral bone density in murine bone compared to other species [11,27].
+Nonetheless, with the dual-energy approach described above, we achieved appropriate imaging of such samples and visualized and distinguished vasculature within and from mineralized bone tissue.

 Further work, also from our group, and ongoing research is focusing on improving the segmentation of vasculature in microtomographic datasets.
-Convolutional neural networks (CNNs) have emerged as a powerful tool for vascular segmentation [50].
-Specifically, the U-Net architecture of CNNs seems very promising for vascular segmentation tasks and has been applied for the segmentation of murine vascular networks [36].
+Convolutional neural networks (CNNs) have emerged as a powerful tool for vascular segmentation [52].
+Specifically, the U-Net architecture of CNNs seems very promising for vascular segmentation tasks and has been applied for the segmentation of murine vascular networks [38] and to high-resolution (~20 µm voxel size) tomographic datasets of intact human organs [56].
 While neural network-based segmentation methods have shown promising results, the scarcity of annotated public datasets poses a challenge for training robust models and developing models that can generalize across different tissues, modalities, scales, and pathologies remains an active area of investigation.

 Our presented microangioCT approach does not have such limitations and can be easily applied for visualization of hemimandible and its vascularization in a large animal model like Göttingen minipig (Fig. 5).
 Iodine-based μAngiofil exhibits significantly different attenuation properties than mineralized bone in most species and allows for the distinction, segmentation, and visualization of soft tissue, bone tissue, vessels filled with the contrast agent, and metal implants according to their gray values in the histogram (see Fig. 6).